 Spacious detached bungalow - sought-after location Austin Estate Agents are pleased to offer for sale this detached bungalow featuring spacious accommodation throughout and presented to the market (...)

 The Field Westbourne Road,

-Austin Estate Agents are delighted to offer for sale this deceptively spacious, well presented, three double bedroom bungalow with no onward chain.
-The property benefits from having a modern fitted (...)
+Austin Estate Agents are delighted to offer for sale this imposing, double fronted, detached bungalow in the highly sought after location of Redlands.
+The property is situated on a large corner plot (...)

 Guide Price £355,000

 Keir Hardie Way,